 Our last day in Vientiane was topped off with one final Mexican and a trip to the embassy to pick up our visas.
-We arranged for an over night bus to take us directly from the embassy to Vietnam’s capital, Hanoi.
-26 hours….. :O
+We arranged for an overnight bus to take us directly from the embassy to Vietnam’s capital, Hanoi.
+26 hours on a bus….. :O

-Laos was beautiful, but I spent all my time here in heavily tourists towns so a feel like I didn’t see the real Laos.
+Laos was beautiful, but I spent all my time here in heavily tourists towns and popular hostels, so I do feel like I didn’t see the real Laos.
 I plan to return to the south of Laos after Vietnam and Cambodia, so I will try to visit smaller villages then if I can.